sveltejs/svelte/.github/PULL_REQUEST_TEMPLATE.md

 ### Tests, lints, formatting
 - [ ] Run the tests with `pnpm test`
 - [ ] Lint the project with `pnpm lint`
-- [ ] Format the project with either your Prettier plugin or `pnpm format`